glitchassassin/digital-garden/content/Screeps remote security.md

 Harassment from other bots can be more expensive.
 If it costs more to defend a remote than the energy it brings in, it may be more economical to simply abandon the remote until it can be safely harvested again.

-This can be tracked by measuring the energy spent on a remote (spawning, defense, repairing roads/containers, etc.) and comparing it to the energy brought back.
+I began by measuring the energy spent on a remote (spawning, defense, repairing roads/containers, etc.) and comparing it to the energy brought back.
+However, my experience in SWC 212 showed that this takes too much time to present, and doesn't accurately reflect the danger of harassers.

+Rather than tracking on a per-room basis, we need to track the